 Football: Rashford shines as England cruise past Costa Rica

-LEEDS: Marcus Rashford staked his claim to start England's World Cup campaign with a stunning strike in a 2-0 victory over Costa Rica in a friendly in Leeds on Thursday (Jun 7).
+LEEDS: England manager Gareth Southgate admitted Marcus Rashford had given him a difficult decision to make ahead of the World Cup with a stunning strike in a 2-0 friendly victory over Costa Rica on Thursday (Jun 7).

-Danny Welbeck also justified his inclusion in Gareth Southgate's squad by coming off the bench to seal the win.

-In England's last match before their tournament opener against Tunisia in 11 days time, Manchester United's Rashford was the star of a much-changed side.
+In England's last match before their tournament opener against Tunisia in 11 days time, Manchester United's Rashford was the star of a much-changed side in Leeds.

-Rashford's dipping drive on 13 minutes was the highlight of an all-round satisfactory evening for Southgate as the hosts extended their unbeaten run to 10 games, stretching back nearly a year.
+Danny Welbeck was also on target as England extended their unbeaten run to 10 games, stretching back nearly a year.

+"What pleased me most is that Marcus Rashford enjoyed his football tonight.
+He played with a real swagger," said Southgate.

+Rashford made the most of the absence of England captain Harry Kane as he started up front alongside Jamie Vardy, and showed what he is capable of with a fiercely struck shot from 25 yards that dipped perfectly into the top corner.

 "You work on them (goals) in training every day and when one comes up in a game it's a reward," Rashford told ITV.